Paulina T. Merritt papers on the Indiana Women's Suffrage Movement

 Materials in this collection are in the public domain.

-Paulina T. Merritt was born in Rockbridge County, Virginia on August 8, 1931 to John and Hannah McClung.
-She married George Merrit in 1852, and they settled in Indianapolis, where George ran a wool manufacturing business.
-Paulina invested her inheritance in order to improve conditions for those less fortunate, erecting “small cottages for friendless, suffering families” in 1864.
-With her husband, she established a House for Soldier’s Orphans.
-She was an advocate for reforming insane asylums, and was instrumental in Sarah Oren’s election to office as the first state librarian in Indiana.
-Paulina Merritt also donated property to the Indianapolis Colored Women’s Mutual Society, to be used by those who were sick or elderly.
-Merritt member and frequent visitor for the Benevolent Society, and was active in securing equal rights for women though out her adult years.
+Paulina T. Merritt was born in Rockbridge County, Virginia on August 8, 1831 to John and Hannah McClung.
+She married George Merritt in 1852, and they settled in Indianapolis, where George ran a wool manufacturing business.
+George and Paulina were both dedicated philanthropists and advocates in the Indianapolis community.
+Paulina invested her inheritance in order to improve conditions for those less fortunate, building "small cottages for friendless, suffering families" in 1864.
+She established a house for soldier’s orphans with her husband.
+She was an advocate for reforming insane asylums, and was instrumental in Sarah Oren's election to office as the first state librarian in Indiana.
+Paulina Merritt also donated property to the Indianapolis Colored Women's Mutual Society, to be used by those who were sick or elderly.
+Together with Eliza Goff, Merritt founded the Alpha Home for Aged Colored Women in 1886.
+The home housed aging women who had survived captivity, and opened to men in 1928.
+Merritt was a member of and frequent visitor for the Benevolent Society, and was active in securing equal rights for women throughout her adult years.
+Merritt died in 1921 in San Diego, California, but is interred in Indianapolis.

 0.226 Cubic Feet (1 legal-size half-width manuscript box)